About Us

 Swibel

-Until that time, Matt spent almost a decade as a business journalist, most recently as Associate Editor of Forbes, where he was recognized by the Overseas Press Club for his business reporting from abroad; co-edited the World Billionaires issue; and traveled with the U.S. Secretary of State.
+Prior to Lockheed Martin, he spent almost a decade as a business journalist.
+As Associate Editor at Forbes, he was recognized by the Overseas Press Club for his reporting from abroad, co-edited the World Billionaires issue and traveled with the U.S. Secretary of State.

-Matt graduated cum laude from American University (DC) with degrees in Communications and Sociology and earned an MBA from the University of Maryland.
+Matt received his B.A. from American University (DC) and MBA from the University of Maryland.
 He taught as an adjunct professional lecturer at the American University School of Communication from 2005 to 2008.

-He serves on the Board of the American Red Cross of the National Capital & Greater Chesapeake Region and the Montgomery County Council of PTAs.
-Matt resides with his family in Montgomery County, Maryland, where his children attend public middle and high schools.
+Matt also serves as a Central Area Vice President for the Montgomery County Council of PTAs.
+He resides in Montgomery County, Maryland, where his children attend public high school.

 In Memoriam